atheme/atheme-contrib-modules/README.md

 #### cs_regmode.c

-Sets the stupid, pointless DALNet-style +/-r mode when a channel is registered or dropped.
+Sets the stupid, pointless DALNet-style +/-r mode when a channel is registered, recreated, or dropped.
 NOT RECOMMENDED TO USE.

 #### cs_regnotice.c